Clean Out Your Fridge the Simple Way — 6 Easy Steps

 - Labeling items with dates (use a sharpie on plastic packaging or a food label for noting expirations)

-- Adding a quick “fridge scan” before meal planning (before heading to the store or ordering groceries take inventory to avoid duplicate or unnecessary purchases)
+- Do a quick “fridge scan” before meal planning (before heading to the store or ordering groceries take inventory to avoid duplicate or unnecessary purchases)

 Helpful Fridge Organizing Products

-Please note: These items are a few of my favorites for organizing the fridge, please note they are eligible for a small commission from Amazon as affiliate links.
+Please note: These items are a few of my favorites for organizing the fridge, they are eligible for a small commission from Amazon as affiliate links.